With the abundance of web hosting services available on the market, it may be challenging to pinpoint the one that is suited best to your needs.

 Even though BlueHost and Hostinger are similar-tier hosting providers, Hostinger far outperforms BlueHost in nearly every department.

-In our experience, we’ve seen that Hostinger customer support and Bluehost customer support are about the same in terms of responsiveness and wait times.
-However, Hostinger has a far more robust knowledge base.
+In our experience, we’ve seen that Hostinger support and Bluehost support are about the same in terms of responsiveness and wait times.
+However, between these two hosting providers, Hostinger has a far more robust knowledge base.

 Frequently Asked Questions